There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 For instance, John presents Revelation from how he witnessed the visions God gave him.
 With this, you can get a visual glimpse of events.

 In contrast, John’s Gospel, which bears his name, is in the third-person view.
 He does not reveal himself throughout this book.
 How ironic!
-However, John has a purpose for doing so.

-Specifically, he wants you as a reader to focus on Jesus, the subject of the Gospel.
+Well, John has a reason for that.
+He wants you as a reader to focus on Jesus, the subject of the Gospel.
 He does not want to abuse his authorship by turning the spotlight on him, which can cause some bias.

 3) Use of literary devices